 Hotel Meeting Rooms on Peerspace cost on average between $55 — $95 per hour.

 If you and your company hold meetings regularly, you know the importance of location.
 Now more than ever, it’s crucial we have the space we need, access to fresh air, and specific amenities.
-Why crowd around a tiny office conference room when there are so many kinds of hotel meeting room rentals available?
-From historic and elegantly furnished spaces to ultra-modern conference rooms, you can book the perfect spot for your team.
+And with Peerspace, you can easily book meeting rooms that suit your location, amenity, and budgetary needs.
 But why rent a hotel meeting room?
 And more importantly: how much does it cost to rent a hotel meeting room?

 Why rent a hotel meeting room?